avishek-sen-gupta/cobol-rekt/README.md

 ## Control Flow Analysis and Transpilation Experiments

 Most of the tasks in this category are meant to be used as part of a larger analysis workflow, and thus do not have any filesystem outputs.
+All the analyses use JGraphT's ```DefaultDirectedGraph``` for representing and manipulating graph structures.

 ### Exposing a basic transpilation Model (Instructions and Basic Blocks)